 - Click the OK button to save your changes.

-Now, you will always see the Accessibility Checker icon at the top-left of Word, no matter where you go in the ribbon.
-This is how yours could look after making the update.
+Now, you will always see the Accessibility Checker icon at the top-left of Office, no matter where you are in the ribbon.
+This is about how your toolbar should appear after making the update.

 Microsoft Support Resources